What to Do If You Feel Burned Out: A Practical Guide to Recharging

 • Am I neglecting personal needs?
 Health, relationships, and joy matter just as much as productivity.

 • What can I adjust long-term?
 Maybe a career shift, schedule change, or lifestyle tweak is needed.
+Burnout can be a wake-up call to realign with what truly matters.

 8. Seek Support When Needed